AndersDeath/diary2/000-current.md

 # 31 October - Monday  - Gündoğan - 31 day of immigration

 I was talking to people for whole day.
+It is insane.
+I finished with all planned things.